 - ✓ Exams (60%): There will be one midterm worth 25% and a cumulative final exam worth 35%.
-The assigned final exam slot is Monday, December 10 from 1 PM to 3 PM (note that this is a 2-hour final).
+The assigned final exam slot is Wednesday, June 13 from 9:00-11:00 a.m. (note that this is a 2-hour final).
 If you have a conflict with that exam date/time you cannot take this class.
-The midterm will be in lecture on Wednesday, October 31.
+The midterm will be in lecture on Friday, May 4.
 You should make sure to be there, as I will not offer a make-up midterm.
 Full final option: You have the option of putting the entire weight of your exam grade (60%) on the final, essentially dropping your midterm grade.
 You may make this decision at any point up until 11:59 PM on Sunday, 10 June.
 Think carefully before you take this option.
 The final exam is cumulative.
 Many students find it more difficult than the midterm.
-The average grade is typically lower. - ✓ Discussion Section (20%): When you enrolled in this class you signed up for a discussion section.
+The average grade is typically lower. - Discussion Section (20%): When you enrolled in this class you signed up for a discussion section.
 You must attend the section you are enrolled in.
 You should expect to take a quiz in section that covers the material from the previous homework assignment.
 Your grade for each day of section will based on both attendance and your grade on any quiz given that day.
 Your lowest section grade will be dropped. - Homework (15%): You have homework due most weeks.
 The assignment will be posted on Canvas.
-To complete it you must write out your solutions, scan or photograph what you've written, combine the files into a single PDF, and upload the PDF to Canvas.
-Make sure your scans/photos are clear, and that you upload a single file.
+To complete it you must write out your solutions, scan or photograph the what you've written, and upload the images to Canvas.
+Make sure your scan/photo is clear.
 You will not get credit if the TA is unable to read your assignment.
 You are responsible for ensuring your homework is uploaded by the deadline and in proper condition.
-We will not make allowances for cases where you upload the wrong file or there is a connection error just before the deadline (I suggest you upload your homework well before the deadline to avoid this problem). - Homework is a chance to learn the material and (if need be) make mistakes.
+We will not make allowances for cases where you upload the wrong file or there is a connection error just before the deadline (I suggest you upload your homework well before the deadline to avoid this problem).
+Homework is a chance to learn the material and (if need be) make mistakes.
 The TAs will grade homework for effort rather than accuracy.
 See below for an explanation of how homework will be graded.
 Your lowest homework grade will be dropped. - ✓ Top Hat Quizzes (5%): During lecture I will periodically give quizzes that you must answer using Top Hat, and take attendance using Top Hat.
 See the instructions below on how to get a Top Hat subscription.
 Your Top Hat participation grade is assigned on a daily basis and is based solely on effort; that is, you will get credit for the day if you answer all of the questions, whether correct or not.
 The exception to this rule is flipped classes, where correct answers earn extra credit.
 Being late is not an excuse for missing quizzes.
 If I give a quiz in the first 5 minutes of class and you show up 6 minutes late, you will not get credit.
 I reserve the right to take attendance at any time during lecture.
 I will drop the lowest 5 five days to make sure you're not penalized if you are sick or forget your device on a few occasions.
-I will start asking Top Hat questions on 1 October.
+I will start asking Top Hat questions on 4 April.